rashaadfontenot/BSF/README.md

 *Run Program at Startup on PI
 sudo nano /etc/rc.local
+Add the below command in the line above exit 0
 sudo python3 /home/pi/BSF/Pi_Table_Storage.py &
+Exit and Save
 sudo reboot

 Check to see if data is uploading